Blackheath Tunnel Upgrade

 Why is the work being done over 10 weeks?
 Why can’t it be done at weekends?

-We know there’s never a good time to close the railway and that changes to services for a 10-week period is a long time.
-A closure of 10 consecutive weeks is needed because carrying out work in cramped and narrow tunnels is incredibly difficult.
+A series of 10-week closures is needed because carrying out work in cramped and narrow tunnels is incredibly difficult.
 If traditional weekend working was used engineers would spend at least 50% of a weekend bringing materials and plant in and out of the tunnel, leaving limited time for actual repair work.

 The alternative would have been a year of weekend closures, causing significantly more inconvenience for passengers.